kazurayam/UsingAwsSdkInKatalonStudio/README.md

 ### (1) I want to use Amazon S3 in my test cases

 My [*Visual Testing in Katalon Studio*](https://forum.katalon.com/t/visual-testing-in-katalon-studio/13361) project enabled me to do visual regression testing.
-It compares two environment of my AUT (the projecty environement and the development environment).
-This project is useful for me, but caused a secondary issue.
+It compares 2 URLs of my AUT (the projecty environement and the development environment) in the time-slicing manner.

+Now I have a plan to develop another way of visual regression testing.
+New katalon project will do it chronologically.
+It is compare the current URL with the set of screenshot previously --- taken 3 hours ago, taken yesterday evening, or taken last week.
+This feature would enable me to check the system's stability before/after appliation upgrades at the high level.

-Driving it in a Continuous Integration system resulted huge number of screen shot files.
-Image files tends to be big.
-The local disk has got used near to 100%.
-I have to *manage* the accumulated screenshot files.
+But this new idea causes a blocking issue for me.
+I need to store a lot of versions of screenshots.
+Driving the chronological test in a Continuous Integration system will result huge number of screen shot files.
+How can I *manage* the accumulated screenshot files?
 One idea has come up to my mind.
 How about uploading screenshot files into Amazon S3?

 S3 seems to be promising for me.
 With S3, I do not have to worry about the storage capacity, it's cheap, files older than 1 month will be automatically deleted, ... etc.